 By KBB.com Editors

-A long list of safety equipment includes traction and stability control, multiple airbags, active headrests and Mercedes-Benz's PRE-SAFE system that tightens seatbelts and closes windows when it senses an impending collision.
+The 2011 M-Class is equipped with a long list of safety equipment that includes traction and stability control, multiple airbags and active headrests.
+Additionally, the company's Pre-Safe system tightens seatbelts and closes windows when it senses an impending collision.

-An optional air suspension allows for an extra three inches of ground clearance, while an active damping system lets you choose between Auto, Comfort and Sport settings, to best suit the road ahead.
+The 2011 Mercedes-Benz M-Class is available with an optional air suspension that allows for an extra three inches of ground clearance to tackle rough terrain.
+An active damping system also lets you choose between Auto, Comfort and Sport settings, to best suit the road ahead.

-The 2010 Mercedes-Benz ML350 features a 3.5-liter V6, seven-speed automatic transmission, automatic climate control, multimedia head unit with in-dash six-disc changer, auxiliary input jack and Bluetooth hands-free connectivity, cruise control, automatic headlamps, heated and auto-dimming exterior mirrors, multifunction leather-wrapped steering wheel, outside temperature display, 19-inch wheels, power glass sunroof and a four-way adjustable steering column.
-Standard safety equipment includes the PRE-SAFE system as well as an array of passive and active safety technologies, including front, front-side and front and second-row side-curtain airbags.
+Mercedes-Benz has equipped the 2011 M-Class with a seven-speed automatic transmission, automatic climate control, a multimedia radio unit with in-dash six-disc changer, auxiliary input jack and Bluetooth hands-free connectivity, cruise control, automatic headlamps, heated and auto-dimming exterior mirrors, multifunction leather-wrapped steering wheel, outside temperature display, 19-inch wheels, power glass sunroof and a four-way adjustable steering column.
+Standard safety equipment includes the Pre-Safe system as well as an array of passive and active safety technologies, including front, front-side and front and second-row side-curtain airbags.

 268 horsepower @ 6000 rpm

 EPA city/highway fuel economy: 16/20 (2WD), 15/20 (AWD)